CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

   list of samples having SNPs at those positions.
 If you need the final set of SNPs per sample, you should not use the snplist.txt file.
   Instead, refer to the snpma.fasta file or the snpma.vcf file.
+  The corresponding ``snplist_preserved.txt`` file is produced when snp filtering removes the abnormal snps.

 * ``consensus.fasta`` : for each sample, the consensus base calls at the high-confidence positions where SNPs were detected in any of the samples.
+  The corresponding ``consensus_preserved.fasta`` file is produced when snp filtering removes the abnormal snps.

 * ``consensus.vcf`` : for each sample, the VCF file of SNPs called, as well as failed SNPs at the high-confidence positions where SNPs were detected in any of the samples.
+  The corresponding ``consensus_preserved.vcf`` file is produced when snp filtering removes the abnormal snps.

 * ``snpma.fasta`` : the SNP matrix containing the consensus base for each of the samples at the high-confidence positions where SNPs were identified in any of the samples.
 The matrix contains one row per sample and one column per SNP position.
 Non-SNP positions are not included in the matrix.
 The matrix is formatted as a fasta file, with each sequence (all of identical length) corresponding to the SNPs in the correspondingly named sequence.
+  The corresponding ``snpma_preserved.fasta`` file is produced when snp filtering removes the abnormal snps.

 * ``snp_distance_pairwise.tsv`` : contains the pairwise SNP distance between all pairs of samples.
 The file is tab-separated, with a header row and three columns identifing the two sequences and their distance.
+  The corresponding ``snp_distance_pairwise_preserved.tsv`` file is produced when snp filtering removes the abnormal snps.

 * ``snp_distance_matrix.tsv`` : contains a matrix of the SNP distances between all pairs of samples.
 The file is tab-separated, with a header row and rows and columns for all samples.
+  The corresponding ``snp_distance_matrix_preserved.tsv`` file is produced when snp filtering removes the abnormal snps.

 * ``snpma.vcf`` : contains the merged multi-sample VCF file identifying the positions and snps for all samples.
+  The corresponding ``snpma_preserved.vcf`` file is produced when snp filtering removes the abnormal snps.

 * ``referenceSNP.fasta`` : a fasta file containing the reference sequence bases at all the SNP locations.
+  The corresponding ``referenceSNP_preserved.fasta`` file is produced when snp filtering removes the abnormal snps.

 * ``metrics`` : for each sample, contains the size of the sample, number of reads, alignment rate, pileup depth, and number of SNPs found.
+  The corresponding ``metrics_preserved`` file is produced when snp filtering removes the abnormal snps.

 * ``metrics.tsv`` : a tab-separated table of metrics for all samples containing the size of the samples, number of reads, alignment rate, pileup depth, and number of SNPs found.

-* Besides the output files above, which are the downstream results of the original VCF files, the SNP pipeline removes abnormal SNPs from the original VCF files, and generates corresponding output files.
-These output files have the similar names as above, except "_preserved" is present.

 * ``error.log`` : a summary of errors detected during SNP Pipeline execution